streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-tags.md

 ---
 title: Tags
-description: Tag your notes to organize them, and browse all your tags from the side menu.
+pageTitle: How do I tag notes in Notesnook?
+description: Add tags to notes in Notesnook from the editor or the note menu, browse every tag from the side menu, and set a tag that applies to new notes automatically.
+keywords:
+  - notesnook tags
+  - tag notes app
+  - organize notes with tags
+schema: howto
 ---

 # Tags